 Denmark’s capital is enticing at any time, but especially in summer, when it is doused in Scandinavian sunshine.
-It’s a great place for hiking, relaxing at the beach, doing some window shopping, lunching on the run, dining with the locals, walking in the park and have an amazing cultural experience.
+It’s a great place for hiking, relaxing at the beach, doing some window shopping, lunching on the run, dining with the locals, taking stunning day trips, walking in the park and having an amazing cultural experience.

 Moreover, Copenhagen offers plenty of things and sightseeing spots to explore on the budget.
 Most of them are free and fun, so make sure you don’t miss them out:

 1. Explore the picturesque waterfront locale of Nyhavn.

 Dating from the 17th century, its waterfront location, together with the rows of colorful town houses, lends the area a scenic and relaxing ambience.
 Cafes and bars line the sunny northern canal front and are great places for lunch and coffee together.

 The area has not always had such a tranquil and attractive presence, however.
 In the 17th century it was a busy port where fishermen came to unload their catch while merchant ships dealt with other cargo.
 Nyhavn was still used as a port up until the end of World War II, but fell into neglect after the time.
 Restoration programs in the 1960s to 1970s resulted in the inner section of Nyhavn being reinvented as a Veteran Ship and Museum Harbour, with beautifully restored old ships including the Lightvessel XVII Gedser Rev, dating from 1895; the smuggling vessel MA-RI, dating from 1920; the fine chalk transporter schooner Mira, dating from 1898; and the Boat Theater, which since 1972 has functioned as a theater boat.

 Other attractions at Nyhavn include the Memorial Anchor, a monument honouring the Danish officers and sailors who died during World War II.
 Canal tours run frequently, giving great insights into the area’s rich historical legacy.